neiltranterralogic/roku_builder/README.md

  * directory: full path of the git repository the houses the roku app
  * app_name: Name used when packaging the app
+ * stage_method: Which method to use for switching app stages (git or script)
  * stages: a hash of stage objects

  Each stage has the following options:

- * branch: name of the branch for the given stage
+ * branch: name of the branch for the given stage (if stage_method = git)
+ * script: scripts to use to stage the app (if stage_method = script)
+ * script -> stage: script run form the app root directory to stage app
+ * script -> unstage: script run form the app root directory to unstage app
  * key: has of key options for signing a package
  * key -> keyed_pkg: path to a pkg file that has been signed
  * key -> password: password for the signed pkg